bit-cloner/sentimocker/Readme.md

 ### Why do I need this
 The current approach of manually downloading mock files from Terraform UI breaks the flow of building and testing policies.
-Developers need to login to terraform cloud account in a browser then look for the download mock files button then untar the package.As developers love their IDE and Terminal ecosystem it would improve their velocity if they could write and test sentinel policies without shifting to other systems.
+Developers need to login to terraform cloud account in a browser then look for the download mock files button then untar the package.As a developer I know that all developers love their IDE and Terminal ecosystem it would improve their velocity if they could write and test sentinel policies without shifting to other systems.